 Study association Suus

-Suus is the study association (in formation) for students of the HPS and SEC master’s programmes.
-We organise academic and social events that are relevant to those among us with an interest in science that goes beyond merely doing it, which we assume is a given for those in our study programmes.
-Our goal is to form a bridge between the two diverse student populations of the Freudenthal Institute and to provide for our members the social backdrop against which their academic lives could be set.
+Suus is the study association for students of the HPS and SEC master’s programmes.
+We organise academic and social events relevant to those among us with an interest in science that goes beyond merely doing it, which we assume is a given for those in our study programmes.
+Our goal is to form a bridge between the two diverse student populations of the Freudenthal Institute and to provide our members with the social backdrop against which their academic lives could be set.
 If you would like to join, you can find the form here.
-For any other inquiries you can contact us at suus@uu.nl.
+This is our website.
+For any other inquiries, you can contact us at suus@uu.nl.

 Why are we called Suus?